 Unfortunately, many people throughout their lifetime will go through a traumatic experience.
 It can happen to anyone and for any reason.
 Trauma can have a profound impact on somebody’s life and cause them to experience debilitating symptoms and cause a lot of distress and turmoil.

-There is no timeline for when someone may begin experiencing trauma after it occurs.
+There is no timeline for when someone may begin experiencing trauma symptoms after a traumatic event occurs.
 It could be the week after, or symptoms may take months or years to develop.
 Even though there is no timeline for when symptoms can begin, we can say this — it doesn’t matter when it happened; anyone can heal from trauma.

 In our last blog post, we talked about the signs and symptoms of PTSD.
 This post will focus on how PTSD or trauma can be treated.